arp242/goatcounter/README.markdown

 The [release page][releases] has binaries for Linux amd64, arm, and arm64.
 These are statically compiled and should work in pretty much any Linux environment.
-GoatCounter should run on any platform supported by Go, but there are no binaries for them (yet), so you'll have to build from source for now (it's not hard, I promise).
+GoatCounter should run on any platform supported by Go, but there are no binaries for them (yet); you'll have to build from source for now (it's not hard, I promise).

 [releases]: https://github.com/zgoat/goatcounter/releases